The 22-year-old goes to a concert - a little later she loses her arms and legs - Breaking Latest News

 Evelyn Davis is fighting her way back to life

 Since then, Davis has been fighting his way back to life.
 Go to rehab.
 Decides to be able to be in the family photos at Christmas – and succeeds.
-And much more: she will soon be taking her first steps again – although the doctors had told her that the chances of that happening were slim.
+And much more: She will soon be taking her first steps again with the help of prostheses – although the doctors had told her that the chances of that happening were slim.
 “When I heard the doctors say these things, I was determined to prove them wrong.”

 This is what is behind Legionnaires’ disease